grafana/opentelemetry-workshop/site/docs/lab3/instrument.md

     gamesCompletedCounter metric.Int64Counter
     ```

-1. Then, we will register two new counter metrics with the OpenTelemetry SDK.
-Add the following code after the **var** block:
+1. Now let's register two new counter metrics with the OpenTelemetry SDK.
+Add the following code after the **var ()** block and before `type gameRequest`

     ```go
     func init() {